2023 Stripe Chargeback Guide

 - Collect as much pertinent information as possible.

-If possible, include comprehensive billing information aside from customer name, customer email address, and billing or shipping address.
-It helps if you also include the CVC number and even a brief description of the purchase.
-More often than not, disputes are filed when customers are unable to identify a transaction and consider it to be fraudulent.
+If possible, include comprehensive billing information including customer name, customer email address, and billing or shipping address.
+It helps if you also include the CVV number and even a brief description of the purchase.
+Fraud protection tools can give you even more information about where any given transaction is coming from, helping you prevent fraud and providing you with even more evidence with which you can fight chargebacks.

 - Communicate with your customers.

 It helps to communicate clearly and effectively with your customers to avoid any potential disputes.
-You can do this by responding promptly to issues or any queries raised.
-Make sure that you’re accessible to customers via different platforms (phone, email, social media) and that you’re available 24/7.
+You can do this by responding promptly to issues or any questions raised.
+Make sure that you’re accessible to customers via different platforms (phone, email, social media) and that you’re available 24/7 if possible.

 - Partner with a carrier that provides an online tracking service.